List of amusement park rankings: Latin America

 This section list the top 10 largest amusement parks in Latin America in order of annual attendance.

 Asia-Pacific

 This section list the top 20 largest amusement parks in the Asia-Pacific region in order of annual attendance.

 Water parks

 Worldwide

 This section list the top 25 largest water parks worldwide in order of annual attendance.

 North America

 This section has the top 20 water parks in North America in order of annual attendance.

 Latin America

 This section has the top 10 water parks in Latin America in order of annual attendance.

 Asia-Pacific

 This section has the top 15 water parks in Asia-Pacific in order of annual attendance.

 Europe / Middle East

 This section has the top 10 water parks in Europe / Middle East in order of annual attendance.

 Other rankings

-Number of roller coasters
+Number of operating roller coasters

-This section lists amusement parks with at least 13 currently operating roller coasters.
+Amusement parks that contain the most roller coasters are ranked below.